Moose attacks Iditarod rookie's sled team, injures 4 dogs

 In the 2016 Iditarod, Zirkle and four-time winner Jeff King were attacked by a man on a snowmobile near the community of Nulato.
 One dog on King's team was killed and two others were injured.

-Another famous tale of a musher’s run-in with a crazed moose happened in the 1985 Iditarod — when the late Susan Butcher came across a moose while she was leading the race.
+Another famous tale of a musher's run-in with an angry moose happened in the 1985 Iditarod — when the late Susan Butcher came across one while she was leading the race.

 She used her ax and a parka to fight off the moose, but it killed two of her dogs and injured 13 others.
 Another musher came along and killed the moose.